streamdata-gallery-organizations/paypal/_listings/paypal/openapi.md

   /AdaptivePayments/Preapproval:
     post:
       summary: Preapproval
-      description: "Use the Preapproval API operation to set up an agreement between yourself and a sender for making payments on the sender\u2019s behalf.
-You set up a preapprovals for a specific maximum amount over a specific period of time and, optionally, by any of the following constraints: the number of payments, a maximum per-payment amount, a specific day of the week or the month, and whether or not a PIN is required for each payment request."
+      description: 'Use the Preapproval API operation to set up an agreement between yourself and a sender for making payments on the sender???s behalf.
+You set up a preapprovals for a specific maximum amount over a specific period of time and, optionally, by any of the following constraints: the number of payments, a maximum per-payment amount, a specific day of the week or the month, and whether or not a PIN is required for each payment request.'
       operationId: AdaptivePayments.Preapproval.post
       x-api-path-slug: adaptivepaymentspreapproval-post
       responses: